 1. Confirm receipt of OSD AFA letters and share exam testing dates with the OSD liaison, as per usual.
-Inform the OSD Liaison right away if any of your exams in WINTER quarter are not paper-based, as the TTC can only administer paper-based exams at this time.
+Inform the OSD Liaison right away if any of your exams in SPRING quarter are not paper-based, as the TTC can only administer paper-based exams at this time.

 2. Please create an account with UC San Diego’s Register Blast.
 Once you’ve created an account, the TTC will be in touch with you directly with detailed instructions and further guidance.

 3. Once your account is created, you’ll be able to directly work with the TTC to schedule paper-based exams.
 To do so, log in to Register Blast to submit your test(s) request, securely upload your test(s), and provide testing instructions and preferences.
 Register Blast will also enable you to see all of your tests in one spot, as well as when a student has completed a test.

 4. Keep the OSD Liaison in the loop as needed for computer-based exams, escalated student issues, and other concerns that cannot be resolved by the TTC directly.